NikodemSan/Sage-Chess-Bot/README.md

 1
 ```

-That first engine established the basic approach we kept for the rest of the project: use Python for the overall engine, but keep the expensive chess logic and NNUE inference in Numba-friendly code so that the bot could still search seriously under competition time controls.
+A lot of the code was written around the fact that Python itself was too slow for the hot path.
+The board/search/eval code therefore leaned heavily on Numba.
+That general setup stayed with the project even when the network architecture changed several times.

 ---

 # Fable

-Fable was the first major redesign.
-Instead of using the very large king-relative HalfKP feature space, it used a much smaller neural evaluator based on ordinary piece-square inputs.
-Its network was approximately:
+Fable was the first big change in direction.
+It used a much smaller evaluator based on normal piece-square inputs rather than the huge king-relative feature space:

 ```text
 768 piece-square inputs